Jason-M-Bailey/01Homework/README.md

 Live page: https://jason-m-bailey.github.io/01Homework/

 The assignment was to refactor given code, specifically, focus on using correct html semantics, adding alt image attributes, ordering heading attributes, updating to a concise, descriptive title.

+A sample image was provided showing the proper layout for media screens greater than 768px.